Claire56/House_value_estimate/README.md

 # Zyzy
-Zyzy is a webapp that uses machine learning to estimate the value of your home in a different location.
+Zyzy is a webapp that uses machine learning to estimate the value of a home in a different location.

 ## Table of Contents
 * Overview